Acids Present in Fruits and Vegetables (Updated List)

 Answer: The pH range of vegetables varies from 4.2 to 6.2.
 This means the vegetables are weakly acidic.
 The majority of vegetables are alkaline.

-But, their pH may change during processing and packaging to preserve them for longer periods.
+However, their pH may change during processing and packaging to preserve them longer.
 Naturally, most vegetables are non-acidic.

 Share This: